BinaryDennis/SwiftPocketBible/OverviewInfo/MemoryManagement.md

 Swift does not have a garbage collection system like Java, that frees up unused memory in _run-time_.
 Instead Swift has something called **ARC**, Automatic Reference Counting, which is a _compile-time_ memory management system.

-_Refrence_ types in Swift (e.g. Classes), are handled by ARC.
-But _value_ types (e.g. Structs, Strings) obviosly don't use ARC since they are copied when passed along.
+_Reference_ types in Swift (e.g. Classes), are handled by ARC.
+But _value_ types (e.g. Structs, Strings) obviously don't need reference counting since they are copied when passed along.

 Each time a strong reference to an object is created, the (strong) _reference count_ of that object increases.
 When that reference is removed (variable holding that reference is set to nil), the (strong) reference count of that object decreases.
 Once the (strong) reference count of an object is 0, the object gets deallocted from memory (unless its unowned reference count is not zero, read more about that below).

+In essence, as long as anything has a strong reference to an object, it will not be deallocated.

 If a closure captures a variable that is a reference type, then the closure will maintain a strong reference (increasing its strong reference count) to that object.
 To avoid strong references in closures, use a **capture list** and specify _weak_ or _unowned_ before the variable name.
 ```swift
 controller.delegate = { [weak view] in